hai-peng-wang/bom-schema/doc/schema.md

 ### TaskTimes
 Times to track significant changes in task state, from the perspective of the event message producer.
-This tracking is a convencience feature; if events are produced with sufficient granularity this information can be inferred from a sequence of changes in event state.
+This tracking is a convenience feature; if events are produced with sufficient granularity this information can be inferred from a sequence of changes in event state.